Table of Contents

 - 3.2 R-value means the ProLite delivers added warmth and comfort during three-season camping and backpacking

-- At 1.5-inch thick, this camping mattress with expanding self-inflating foam delivers convenience and comfort and is an ultra-compact expedition sleeping solution
+- At 1.5-inches thick, this camping mattress with expanding self-inflating foam delivers convenience and comfort and is an ultra-compact expedition sleeping solution

 When you’re backpacking, it’s all about weight and size.
 You don’t have to sacrifice comfort at all.
 Sleeping on the ground is terrible no matter what way you look at it.